AdobeDocs/media-analytics.en/help/reporting/metrics/buffer-impacted-streams.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.qoeDataDetails.hasBufferImpactedStreams = true` the first time a [buffer start](/help/implementation/events/playback/buffer-start.md) event is received during the session.
+The media backend sets this flag the first time a [buffer start](/help/implementation/events/playback/buffer-start.md) event is received during the session.
 The metric is reported on the close call.

 | Reporting system | Source |
 | --- | --- |